NNPDF/nnpdf/doc/sphinx/source/get-started/installation.rst

     docker run -it ghcr.io/nnpdf/nnpdf:<tag_version> bash

-This will open a bash shell with the nnpdf environemtn already activated, with all binaries and scripts from the NNPDF framework available.
+This will open a bash shell with the nnpdf environment already activated, with all binaries and scripts from the NNPDF framework.

 .. _NNPDF GitHub Packages: https://github.com/NNPDF/nnpdf/pkgs/container/nnpdf